acfinspace/Spacelibraryoftales/docs/miyoshiakachi/loomingshadows.md

 # Looming shadows

-> Entry for the YC 119 Pod and Planet Fiction Contest in the A Day in the Life category.
+> Entry for the YC119 Pod and Planet Fiction Contest in the A Day in the Life category.

 "I'm sending you out." the words came out cold, as a statement and without appeal.
 She had thought about it but in the end, it was the only course of action she thought safe enough.